Our Curriculum Vision

 Understand the importance of a healthy lifestyle and how this can be achieved

-We have worked with South Wootton Infant School to identify what the key areas of need are for our children and continue to work closely together to ensure an effective and smooth transition between the schools.
+Pre- Covid we worked with South Wootton Infant School to identify what the key areas of need are for our children and continue to work closely together to ensure an effective and smooth transition between the schools.

 Ultimately, we aim to provide a broad, balanced and inclusive curriculum which enables all pupils to thrive and prepares them for the next steps in education and later life.
 This means that our curriculum entails more than the learning outlined in the National Curriculum and on our Long Term Plans.